 Connecting your Facebook business page to the Conversations app is fast and easy.

-How is Sendinblue Conversations better than Meta Business Suite?
+What can you do with Conversations by Sendinblue?
 In addition to features you can access in Facebook’s interface, Sendinblue allows you to:

 - Manage all customer interactions (Messenger, SMS, transactional emails, etc.) without leaving the Sendinblue interface.